 On Opening Day in 2013, facing the Indians on April 2nd, he found out that catching Dickey was no day at the park.
 He was charged with three passed balls as he had trouble with Dickey's knuckleball, the first two of which led to the Indians' first run as they defeated the Jays, 4-1 .
 Toronto had decided to keep veteran Henry Blanco as a back-up to Arencibia in large part because of his experience in catching the knuckleball, and that first painful experience for J.P. seemed to indicate that Blanco would be in charge of handling the Jays' new ace from that point forward.
 On April 4th, he reminded folks of why he was the Jays' starting catcher, hitting a pair of homers against the Indians to lead the team to a 10-8 win, its first of the season after two losses.
 He was having his usual season with the Jays, showing lots of home run power paired with a low batting average, when he lashed out that Blue Jays analysts Gregg Zaun and Dirk Hayhurst during an appearance on a local sports radio on July 4th; the two former players had been critical of J.P.'s "all-or-nothing" approach at the plate, and Arencibia, who was on air to promote a youth charity event, attacked his critics by dissing their playing talent.
 He ended the season with a .194 batting average in 138 games, and while he did hit 18 doubles and 21 homers, it was not enough to compensate for his other shortcomings, as his OPS+ was a measly 59.
 His K/W ratio of 148/18 was particularly abysmal, while his .227 OBP would have put him last in the majors had he racked up enough at-bats to qualify; his mediocre defense was not helping him win favors either.
 He was 9th in the 2013 AL in strikeouts (between Mark Reynolds and Alejandro De Aza), led in errors at catcher (11) and led in passed balls (13).
 Still it was a surprise when the Blue Jays announced on December 2nd that they had not tendered him a contract offer, making him a free agent.
 On December 10th, he signed a one-year deal with the Texas Rangers.

-He had a tremedous game for the Rangers against the New York Yankees on July 29th, collecting 4 extra-base hits and 7 RBIs, but it was all for naught as Texas lost, 12-11.
-The outburst included two doubles and two homers, including a 7th-inning grand slam, and the Rangers manage to score twice off Yankees closer David Robertson in the 9th but then left the bases loaded to fall one run short.
+He had a tremedous game for the Rangers against the New York Yankees on July 29, 2014, collecting 4 extra-base hits and 7 RBIs, but it was all for naught as Texas lost, 12-11.
+The outburst included two doubles and two homers, one of them a 7th-inning grand slam, and the Rangers managed to score twice off Yankees closer David Robertson in the 9th but then left the bases loaded to fall one run short.
 He had started the season with the Rangers but was sent down to the minors in mid-May after hitting .133 in 20 games.
-He was recalled after the All-Star Game and his great game was just one in a hot streak that saw him hit 7 homers and drive in 22 runs in 19 games from July 18 to August 8th.
+He was recalled after the All-Star Game and his great game was just one in a hot streak that saw him hit 7 homers and drive in 22 runs in 19 games from July 18th to August 8th.
 On August 13th, he became the third Rangers position player that year to be used as a pitcher, following Mitch Moreland and Chris Gimenez, when he pitched a scoreless 9th inning in a 10-1 blowout loss to the Tampa Bay Rays.
 He was the 35th different pitcher to be used by the team, a club record, following the big league debut of Alex Claudio earlier in the game.
 He ended up hitting only .177 in 63 games, but with 9 doubles, 10 homers and 35 RBIs.